gzmatte/Sonar/README.md

-# Steel Series Debloater (Sonar)
+# Steel Series Debloater
-This batch disables SteelSeries outputs and removes SteelSeries. [^1]
+This batch is focused in Sonar, this disables Steel Series outputs and completly removes SteelSeries. [^1]
 [^1]:Re-install Sonar if u need to modify any in-app setting.